-It will be the responsibility of the participant to pay any charges levied by the financial institution.
-Such administrative costs will be deducted from interest earned on the invested monies.
+It will be the responsibility of the participant to pay any fees levied by the service provider.
 The accumulated principal will be guaranteed for payment to the employee during their leave period or upon withdrawal from the program.

 TAX ISSUES